abinit/abinit_web/docs/planning.md

 **For bug fixes and releases**

-:red_circle: February 18, 2024:
+[DONE] February 18, 2024:
 Merge ABINITv10.2.6 contributions, to reach frozen ABINITv10.2.7, for public release.
-Start ABINITv10.2.8, for further bug fixes.
+This was the last of the v10.2 series.

 [DONE] November 27, 2024:
 Merge ABINITv10.2.4 contributions, to reach frozen ABINITv10.2.5 (9554bfd2ed), for public release.
 Start ABINITv10.2.6 (5a1b9b3c62), for further bug fixes.